Frequently Asked Questions

 Driscoll Model (2007):

-Key Difference: Rolfe’s model is more detailed and academically rigorous, while Driscoll’s is minimalist and ideal for rapid reflection.
+Key Difference: Rolfe’s model is more detailed and academically rigorous, while Driscoll’s is simpler and faster to apply.

-• What are the limitations of the Driscoll Model of Reflection, and how can they be mitigated?
+• What are the limitations of the Driscoll Model of Reflection?

-• What is the purpose of the "So What?" stage in the Driscoll Model of Reflection, and how can I use it effectively?
+• What is the purpose of the "So What?" stage?

-The “So What?” stage aims to understand the significance of the experience.
-To use it effectively, ask about your feelings, what went wrong, and lessons learned from the experience to gain meaningful insights.
+The “So What?” stage helps you understand the significance of the experience.
+You should analyse feelings, identify what went wrong, and extract lessons to gain meaningful insights.

-• How can I create an actionable plan in the "Now What?" stage of the Driscoll Model?
+• How can I create an actionable plan in the "Now What?" stage?

-To identify underlying factors in the “What?” stage, examine the event in depth, focusing on specific actions, decisions, and interactions.
-Identify patterns, understand your emotional response, and explore why you acted in certain ways to uncover key insights.
+Analyse the event carefully by examining actions, decisions, and interactions.
+Look for patterns, reflect on emotions, and consider why you acted in certain ways to uncover deeper insights.

 Why Students Trust Us